-Being able to link data using SLKs allows us to understand this client's referral pathways throughout the service system.
+This will allow us to understand this client's referral pathways throughout the service system.

-Of the 13,848 individual clients in MNCNENNSW 28% (3,834) had a low-quality SLK (Figure 28).
+Of the 25,361 individual clients in SSESNS, nearly half (49%; 12,477 clients) had a low-quality SLK (Figure 28)11.
 This means those clients' details are missing or inaccurate.

-The main cause of low-quality SLKs was the use of an estimated date of birth instead of an actual date of birth (21% of individual clients).
+The main cause of low-quality SLKs was the use of an estimated date of birth instead of an actual date of birth (44%).
+This was followed by use of a pseudonym (31%).